hdmf-dev/hdmf-docutils/README.rst

 -----------------

-* ``hdmf_docutils/doctools/*``: This package contains modules used to generate figures of the hierarchies of NWB-N files and specifications as well as to help with the programmatic generation of reStructuredText (RST) documents.
+* ``hdmf_docutils/doctools/*``: This package contains modules used to generate figures of the hierarchies of HDMF files and specifications as well as to help with the programmatic generation of reStructuredText (RST) documents.